mewler/mewbot/design-docs/data.md

 even the most basic call-and-response command may want to have a way to easily edit the response.
-The objects of the type `DataSource` and `DataStore` offer persistent storage outside of a bot's primary configuration.
+The objects of the type `DataSource` and `DataStore` offer persistent storage outside a bot's primary configuration.

 ## DataSource